 Wedding photographers rely on using images from previous weddings to promote themselves.
 It’s important that they can share a range of photographs, with different types of couples, a variety of locations and weather situations.
 Potentially being able to use your wedding photos in their marketing is really important to them.

-Owning the copyright of the images is a separate thing completely to the deliverables you’ll receive.
-The particular package you select from your wedding photographer will specify what you’re receive, but you can usually expect a contract to spell out what you’ll get: high resolution images on a CD, prints or print credit, canvas prints and/or an album.
+Owning the copyright of the images is a separate thing completely to the ‘deliverables’ you’ll receive.
+The deliverables are what receive from the particular package you select from your wedding photographer.
+You can usually expect a contract to spell out what you’ll get: high resolution images on a CD, prints or print credit, canvas prints and/or an album…

-As well as posting the photos on their websites and Facebook, they might want to cover off posting on other social media, submitting to magazines, wedding blogs and submitting them into photography competitions.
+As well as posting the photos on their websites and Facebook, your wedding photographer might want to cover off posting your wedding photos on other social media, submitting to magazines, wedding blogs or submitting them into photography competitions.
 If any of these worry you (for example, you don’t want images on Facebook) then it’s important to raise this with your photographer so they know what you’re comfortable with.
 Remember, the photographer wants to promote themselves, so they’re not going to go out of their way to share a terrible photo of you!

-If you are running a business and want to use your photos to help advertise your business (say, you designed your wedding dress, and you are going to use wedding photos of you in your amazing wedding dress on your website and in magazine advertising) then again, this could fall under commercial use and you might need to look at revisiting the contract with your photographer.
+This also means that if you are running a business and want to use your wedding photos to help advertise your business (say, you want to hire out your wedding arch, or designed your wedding dress, and you are going to use wedding photos on your website and in magazine advertising) then again, this could fall under commercial use and you might need to look at revisiting the contract with your photographer.